Budget Wedding Cake

 That grocery store cake was $750 total for 120 people or $6.25 a slice…and the cake was dry!
 The caterer that was paid to cut the cake, hacked it to bits all over the table and floor!

 Who really enjoys eating fondant?
-Give us buttercream or cream cheese icing!
+Give us a nice buttercream or cream cheese icing!

 How to save money on your wedding cake